algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 - [Arduino BLE reference](https://www.arduino.cc/reference/en/libraries/arduinoble/)
 - [Bluetooth Documentation](https://github.com/fanqh/document/blob/master/Core_v5.0.pdf)

 ### Main task and low energy

-The CPU should be in low energy and wakeup when the BLE module finds an attempt to pair or when a GPIO interrupt happens.
-However since other part of the code are operating concurrently with freeRTOS, entering and exiting low energy mode will be a challenge.
+The CPU should be in low energy and wake up when the BLE module finds an attempt to pair or when a GPIO interrupt happens.
+However, since other parts of the code are operating concurrently with freeRTOS, entering and exiting low energy mode will be a challenge.

 ##### *Organization*

 This is a simplified organization of the class as it does not take into account any Bluetooth functions that need to be transferred from the legacy code.

 ```cpp
 class Main{